davidfstr/Crystal-Web-Archiver/README.md

       to avoid taxing site infrastructure and to avoid unintentional denial of service attacks.

-* Pages with frames (that use the `<frameset>` tag) are not presented to the user correctly, due to BeautifulSoup's tendency to incorrectly insert closing `</frameset>` tags all over the place.
-    * Such pages are still downloaded correctly (and links are followed), so changes to the page rewriting algorithm (perhaps to avoid relying on BeautifulSoup) should fix this, even for existing projects.

 * Memory usage when downloading large groups (>2000 members) is very high.
     * There may be wxPython objects that aren't getting deallocated properly.
       In particular I suspect that the "tree refresh" behavior that occurs